pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 assertTrue(answer.equals(emphasis.getAnswer());
 ```

-This is how the page object pattern improves the separation of concerns, flexibility, and maintainability of our tests.
+This is how the Page Object pattern improves the flexibility and maintainability of our tests.

 It also increases readability, but here's one tip.
-If you want to take readability to the next level, use Behaviour Driven Development (BDD) with a tool like [Cucumber](https://cucumber.io/), which has [implementations in many languages](https://cucumber.io/docs), or if you're working with Java/Groovy, use the [Spock Framework](https://github.com/spockframework/spock) ([here you can find an intro to BDD and the Spock Framework](http://tutorials.pluralsight.com/java-and-j2ee/introduction-to-testing-with-bdd-and-the-spock-framework)).
+If you want to take readability to the next level, use Behavior Driven Development (BDD) with a tool like [Cucumber](https://cucumber.io/), which has [implementations in many languages](https://cucumber.io/docs), or if you're working with Java/Groovy, use the [Spock Framework](https://github.com/spockframework/spock).
+For more on BDD and Spock, [check out this tutorial](http://tutorials.pluralsight.com/java-and-j2ee/introduction-to-testing-with-bdd-and-the-spock-framework)).

 On the other hand, the Page Object pattern increases complexity and, since choosing the right approach to design or implement a page object can be a difficult task, it can quickly become harder to use and maintain.

-With this in mind, let's turn the generated Selenium IDE test into a page object pattern test.
+With this in mind, let's turn the generated Selenium IDE test into a Page Object pattern test.

 Create a `Page` abstract class to hold some common methods and fields:
 ```java